Congdinh1801/yolov5forFLIRdataset/README.md

 Feel free to contact me if you have any issue.

 ## Reference
-Link to original YOLOv5 github https://github.com/ultralytics/yolov5
+Link to the original YOLOv5 github https://github.com/ultralytics/yolov5